apolopena/gitpod-laravel-starter/README.md

  - __Upgrading or downgrading Laravel once Laravel scaffolding files have been saved to your repository is not advised and should not be done.__
  - Attempts to upgrade will will result in an automatic downgrade and could cause instability.
  - Attempts to downgrade will be ignored and could cause instability.
- - The laravel version directive is cached in the workspace image so changing it requires you to break the docker cache.
-Do this to fix any version mismatch errors.
+ - The Laravel version directive is cached in the workspace image so changing it requires you to break the Docker cache.

+ ### Breaking the Docker cache
+ You can break the Docker cache and force the workspace image to be rebuilt by incrementing the `INVALIDATE_CACHE` variable in `.gitpod.Dockerfile`.
+Push the changed `.gitpod.Dockerfile` to your repository, create a new gitpod workspace and the workspace image will be rebuilt.
+Any cached external files that Docker uses such as `starter.ini` will be updated.

 <br />

 ## Additional Features
 To keep the `gitpod-laravel-framework` as flexible as possible, some features have been left out of the `starter.ini` configuration file.
 These additional features can be easily added to your project using a one-time set up process.
 Wiki pages are available for each additional feature below that you may want to add to your project.